Resocram/Virtual-Quantum-Error-Detection/README.md

 1. Intall the latest version of Pennylane (0.29.0)
     - This can be checked with the qml.version() command
-2. Install the altest version of numpy
+2. Install the latest version of numpy
 3. Clone or Fork the repository
 4. To run any of the notebooks:
     - Clear all outputs